September 25, 2023

 Biomarker Tests Allow for a Personalized Approach to Prostate Cancer Diagnosis

-Over the past three decades, the diagnosis and treatment of prostate cancer has made remarkable strides.
-Research has shown that prostate cancer survival rates increase for those at higher risk when it is detected early.
+Over the past three decades, the field of oncology has made remarkable strides in diagnosing and treating prostate cancer.
+Research has shown that early detection is linked with an increase in prostate cancer survival rates for those at higher risk.
 The success of the prostate-specific antigen (PSA) test, the gold standard in screening, is a driving factor in cutting the prostate cancer death rate in half since 1993.

 It’s accepted that the higher the PSA level, the greater likelihood of prostate cancer.
 But PSA only tells part of the story.
 Occasionally, people with a low PSA do have prostate cancer.
 Also, an elevated PSA level can occur for reasons other than prostate cancer, such as an enlarged prostate gland or prostate infection.
-In fact, three in four men with an elevated PSA do not have prostate cancer, and research has shown that PSA testing may also result in false positives (overdiagnosis) or false negatives for a variety of reasons.
+In fact, three in four men with an elevated PSA do not have prostate cancer, and research has shown that prostate-specific antigen testing may also result in false positives (overdiagnosis), leading to unnecessary prostate biopsies, or false negatives for a variety of reasons.

 So, how can doctors expand their knowledge of a patient’s condition to provide the kind of care he needs?
 The answer often lies in taking a personalized approach.
 Technological innovations have enabled a more individualized approach to prostate cancer diagnosis, early detection, and treatment.
-These precision-medicine methods commonly rely on testing for biomarkers.
+These precision-medicine methods commonly rely on biomarker tests.

 What’s a biomarker?